Akawi85/credit_defaulters/README.md

 ***PS: The XGBoost algorithm was used to train the entire data and the generated model is found in the [model_dir](https://github.com/Akawi85/credit_defaulters/blob/main/model_dir)***

 A predictive API was generated using this model and deployed on heroku.
-You can perform a prediction using the [link]().
+You can run a prediction using the [link](https://credit-defaulters.herokuapp.com/).
-The API is used by **Credit Star**, A Web APP that evaluates the credit worthiness of clients of credit card issuing companies.
+The API is used by **Credit Star**, A Web APP that evaluates the credit worthiness of clients of credit card issuing firms.